ckelling/SODA_501/output/README.md

 * prob_freq (display of the distribution of the botcheck scores through the Botcheck algorithm)

 The following files were created in 05_claire_location_analysis.R
-* rel_trip_prog.png (image targetting the relationship between college town and placement as origin/destination)
+* rel_trip_prog.png (image targetting the relationship between college town and placement as origin/destination).
+This is a comparison of trip progress vs number of locations, with measure of relative frequency.